LavanyaRamkumar/Tap-To-Order/README.md

 A Smart Stock Monitoring System, based on IoT, for the automation of inventory management in industries to reduce stockouts,human error and increase profits and personal efficiency.
-Pl consider only the following files in the repository, 1.details2.zip
+1.details2.zip
 2.login.zip
 3.http.ino